Ted Lasso season 2: release date, trailer, cast and everything else we know

 Ted Lasso season 2 will launch on July 23, 2021.
 Season 2's first two episodes will launch on that date, with new instalments set to be released every Friday after that date.

-However, some Apple TV Plus subscribers may finally have to pay for the privilege of watching content on the streamer.
+However, some Apple TV Plus subscribers may finally have to pay for the privilege of watching season 2.
 According to The Verge, early adopters of Apple TV Plus have been able to watch all of its content for nothing due to the streaming service's one-year free trial offering.

 Per Variety, 62% of all Apple TV Plus subscribers are currently making use of the streamer's free 12-month promotional offer, which users can get from buying Apple hardware devices, including Apple Macs, iPads and iPhones.